-It should be noted that projects in the Statewide Mobility category are not eligible for DCHC MPO Local Input Points, and therefore will not be reviewed and prioritized by DCHC MPO as part of the process for allocation of Local Input Points (though these projects will be reviewed should they cascade down to the Regional Impact and Division Needs levels).
-DCHC MPO will prioritize and allocate Local Input Points to eligible projects in the Regional Impact and Division Needs levels).
+It should be noted that projects in the Statewide Mobility category are not eligible for DCHC MPO Local Input Points, and therefore will not be reviewed and prioritized by DCHC MPO as part of the process for allocation of Local Input Points.
 DCHC MPO will prioritize and allocate Local Input Points to eligible projects in the Regional Impact and Division Needs funding categories.